-We then explore and attribute the methane trends and variability over the 1980 to 2017 time period to sources and sinks.
+We then explore and attribute the methane trends and variability over 1980 to 2017 to sources and sinks.
 The simulation with emission optimization on anthropogenic sectors shows anthropogenic emissions are the major contributors to the rapid methane growth during 1980s and 1990s whereas the simulation with emission optimization on wetland sector shows wetlands are the major contributors during these periods.
 However, both simulations suggest increases in methane sources (mainly from energy and waste sectors) balanced by the increases in methane sinks (mainly due to increases in OH levels) leading to methane stabilization during 1999-2006, and energy sector is the major contributor to the methane renewed growth after 2006.

 Two additional sensitivity simulations are conducted to further investigate the contributions of wetlands to the methane renewed growth during 2007-2014.
 The simulation with repeating 2006 emissions for all the sectors except wetland suggests increases in wetland emissions alone are not able to explain the renewed methane growth because sinks are equally important for determining the trend under constant anthropogenic emissions condition.
-The simulation with combined optimizations (i.e., 1980-2005 optimized anthropogenic emissions and 2006-2014 optimized wetland emissions) results suggest the need for a significant increase in wetland emissions along with decreases in anthropogenic emissions starting in 2006 compared to the stabilization period (i.e., 1999-2006) for wetland emissions to drive renewed growth in methane, which is a less likely scenario.
+The simulation with combined optimizations (i.e., 1980-2005 optimized anthropogenic emissions and 2006-2014 optimized wetland emissions) suggest the need for a significant increase in wetland emissions along with decreases in anthropogenic emissions starting in 2006 compared to the stabilization period (i.e., 1999-2006) for wetland emissions to drive renewed growth in methane, which is a less likely scenario.

 Two additional sensitivity simulations with low and high OH levels (by scaling LNOx production in the model by a factor of 0.5 and 2) are also conducted to further investigate methane OH loss and tropospheric lifetime.
-In general, OH level trends dominate methane OH loss trends during different methane growth periods except 2007-2013, when methane OH loss show little changes due to the decrease in OH levels combined with increases methane concentrations.
+In general, OH level trends dominate methane OH loss trends during different methane growth periods except 2007-2013, when methane OH loss shows little change due to the decrease in OH levels combined with increases methane concentrations.
 The results also indicate 1% change in OH levels could lead to about 4 Tg yr-1 difference in the optimized emissions and 0.08 year difference in the estimated tropospheric methane lifetime.
 The increasing methane lifetime during 2011-2015 in all the OH sensitivity simulations indicate possible methane feedback on its lifetime in the model.
-Continued increases in methane emissions along with decreases in tropospheric OH concentrations prolong methane lifetime and therefore amplify methane concentration response to emission changes.
+Continued increases in methane emissions along with decreases in tropospheric OH concentrations prolong methane lifetime and therefore amplify methane’s response to emission changes.